Penrith, Cumbria

-Penrith (/ˈpɛnrɪθ/, /pɛnˈrɪθ/) is a market town and civil parish in the Westmorland and Furness district of Cumbria, England.
+Penrith (/ˈpɛnrɪθ/, /pɛnˈrɪθ/) is a market town and civil parish in the Westmorland and Furness unitary authority area of Cumbria, England.
 It is less than 3 mi outside the Lake District National Park and about 17 miles south of Carlisle.
 It is between the Rivers Petteril and Eamont and just north of the River Lowther.
-It is part of historic Cumberland.
+It was historically part of Cumberland.
+The parish had a population of 16,987 at the 2021 census.